Kirk Bowman

 Robert Kirk Bowman (born September 30, 1952) is a Canadian retired professional ice hockey winger.
-He played 88 regular season games in the National Hockey League for the Chicago Black Hawks.
+He played 10 games in the World Hockey Association with the Los Angeles Sharks during the 1973–74 season and 88 games in the National Hockey League for the Chicago Black Hawks between 1976 and 1979.
 He currently does periodic work on behalf of the Blackhawk Alumni Association.